rainayanglw/personal/README.md

 # workout03

-binomial is a package that provides functions for binomial distributions.
+Binomial is a package that provides functions for binomial distributions.

 bin_choose() calculates the number of combinations in which k successes can occur in n trials.